-Samuel Stuart Crayton, Sr., (Feb 15, 1916 - Jul 15, 1997), black, born in Omaha, Georgia, son of Noble Crayton and Rachel Hundley.
+Samuel Stuart Crayton, Sr., (Feb 15, 1916 - Jul 15, 1997), was born in Omaha, Georgia, son of Noble Crayton and Rachel Hundley.
 Samuel Crayton moved his family from New Jersey to Lowell in 1940, when his company, A&P Corrugated, based in Lowell offered him a transfer.
 He and his wife, Elizabeth Adams, lived in Lowell and raised 11 children, 8 girls and 3 boys.

 Lowell NAACP History